Magnesium ozonide

 Magnesium ozonide is a compound with the formula MgO3.
 Much like other ozonides, it is only stable at low temperatures.
 Unlike other ozonide compounds, magnesium ozonide is white rather than the typical red colour.

 Preparation

-Magnesium ozonide can be made by passing a dilute mixture of ozone in nitrogen gas and over magnesium at -259 °C.
+Magnesium ozonide can be made by passing a dilute mixture of ozone in liquid nitrogen and over magnesium at -259 °C:

-O3 + Mg -> MgO3

-Magnesium bisonozide
+Magnesium bisozonide

 Magnesium is also known to form bisozonide complexes, containing Mg(O3)2 complexed with argon or carbon monoxide, in an argon matrix.